-The lending business of the Volkswagen Bank GmbH Group mainly consists of vehicle-related loans granted to retail customers, business customers and dealerships.
-The volume of these loans and receivables went down by \notin 5.1 billion to \notin 43.0 billion.
+The lending business of the Volkswagen Bank GmbH Group mainly consists of vehicle-related loans granted to retail customers, business customers and dealers.
+The volume of these loans and receivables increased by ≤ 1.4 billion to ≤ 44.4 billion.

-Retail Financing
+Retail financing

-In the Volkswagen Bank GmbH Group, the total number of current customer financing contracts fell to 2.6 million (previous year: 2.8 million).
-711 thousand new contracts were entered into in fiscal year 2021 (previous year: 779 thousand).
-As of December 31, 2021, the volume of loans and receivables in retail financing amounted to \notin 31.1 billion (previous year: \notin 33.8 billion).
-Of this total, \notin 11.0 billion (previous year: \notin 10.7 billion) was accounted for by European countries other than Germany.
+In the Volkswagen Bank GmbH Group, the total number of current customer financing contracts fell to 2.3 million (previous year: 2.6 million).
+A total of 704 thousand new contracts were concluded in fiscal year 2022 (previous year: 711 thousand).
+As of December 31, 2022, the volume of loans and receivables in retail financing amounted to \leq 28.9 billion (previous year: \leq 31.1 billion).
+Of this total, \leq 10.6 billion (previous year: \leq 11.0 billion) was accounted for by European countries other than Germany.

-Dealer Financing
+Dealer financing

-The lending volume in dealer financing - which comprises loans to and receivables from dealers in connection with financing for inventory vehicles, as well as working capital and investment loans - fell by 21.8% or \notin 2.5 billion to \notin 9.0 billion.
+The lending volume in dealer financing - which comprises loans to and receivables from dealers in connection with financing for inventory vehicles, as well as working capital and investment loans - rose by 38.7% or ≤ 3.5 billion to ≤ 12.5 billion.

-The volume of loans and receivables related to the international branches and international subsidiaries came to \notin 4.8 billion (previous year: \notin 6.5 billion) as of the balance sheet date.
+The volume of loans and receivables related to the international branches and international subsidiaries came to \leq 6.3 billion (previous year: \leq 4.8 billion) as of the balance sheet date.

-Leasing Business
+Leasing business

-Receivables from leasing transactions amounted to $\notin 2.9$ billion (previous year: $\notin 2.8$ billion).
+Receivables from leasing transactions amounted to €3.0 billion (previous year: €2.9 billion).
 Leasing business is offered exclusively in European countries other than Germany.

-Marketable Securities
+Marketable securities

-The Volkswagen Bank GmbH Group's portfolio mainly consists of fixed-income securities from public-sector issuers amounting to \notin 4.1 billion (previous year: \notin 3.3 billion).
+The Volkswagen Bank GmbH Group's portfolio mainly consists of fixed-income securities from public-sector issuers amounting to €3.6 billion (previous year: €4.1 billion).

-Equity-Accounted Investments
+Equity-accounted investments

-The investments in DFM N.V., Amersfoort, Netherlands, Volkswagen Finančné služby Slovensko, s.r.o., Bratislava, Slovakia, and Volkswagen Financial Services Digital Solutions GmbH, Braunschweig, Germany, continue to be reported as equity-accounted investments.
+The investments in DFM N.V., Amersfoort, Netherlands, Volkswagen Finančné služby Slovensko, s.r.o., Bratislava, Slovakia, and Volkswagen Financial Services Digital Solutions GmbH continue to be reported as equity-accounted investments.